majk1/shellrc/README.md

 - **1.7.8**
   function `wildfly-pid` has been optimized (implementation with awk)
+  added `format-number` command to format numbers to humand readable form (and added into `currency-exchange`)
   added `netinfo` (*macos only*) command to query system network interface informations
   added `unicode` command to (*download the list and*) search for unicode symbol by keywords given as argumemts:
   example: `unicode black circle`